On April 15, Notre Dame burned. The grief wracked not only Paris and the French nation, but quickly reverberated around the world.

 Today, laicite appears in the news almost exclusively in relation to Islam.
 Beginning in 1989, a lasting controversy nicknamed “the headscarf debates” ensued, as Muslim girls were suspended or expelled from schools across the country for refusing to remove their headscarves.
 In 2004, all conspicuous religious symbols were outlawed in public schools across the country.
 In 2015, Sarah, a young girl from Charleville-Mézières, even made The New York Times after being suspended twice for wearing not a headscarf but a long black skirt – “an ostentatious sign” of her religious belief.

 In 2016, numerous beach towns in France banned burkinis, a body-concealing swimsuit.
 A dystopian moment involving police officers in Nice who forced a woman to remove her modest clothing was caught on camera.
-In 2017, the far-right presidential candidate Marine Le Pen built her campaign around demonizing Islam, comparing Muslim prayers to the Nazi occupation of France.
+In 2017, the far-right presidential candidate Marine Le Pen built her campaign around demonizing Islam, comparing Muslim prayers .
 She stood behind the “eat pork or go hungry campaign,” which pressures schools to stop offering alternative meals to their Muslim (and, arguably, Jewish) students.

 Jews are targeted as well by re-emerging ethno-nationalist discourses that cut across the political spectrum.
 Desecrated cemeteries and spray-painted swastikas have become increasingly common.
 In 2018, the same year that Holocaust survivor Mireille Knoll was murdered in her Paris apartment, anti-Semitic incidents in France rose 74 percent.